Microfluidic Temperature Control module

-The set temperature is reached in less than 7 minutes depending on air circulation.
-Applications usually do not require a specific response time, but it could be improved with greater intensity of the electric current, stronger ventilation and/or the calibration of the PID controller in the microfluidic temperature control module.
+The set temperature is reached in less than 7 minutes, depending on air circulation.
+Applications usually do not require a specific response time, but it could be improved with greater intensity of the electric current, stronger ventilation and/or calibration of the PID controller in the microfluidic temperature control module.

 - Cell encapsulation

 Cell encapsulation is used to improve the recovery of viable cells, a highly temperature-dependent process.
-As refrigeration is the preferred method for short-term storage of cells, it is crucial to maintain the samples before encapsulation below 5°C during the entire duration of the experiment to preserve them.
-Read more
+As refrigeration is the preferred method for short-term storage of cells, it is crucial to maintain the samples before encapsulation below 5°C during the entire duration of the experiment in order to preserve them.

 - Live cell imaging

-At ambient temperatures, for certain specific experiments, fluorescent microscopy may be affected by photo-bleaching.
-In this case, this drawback is reduced at low temperatures.
-The number of photons emitted by fluorescent molecules can also get higher and the signal to noise ratio of fluorescence imaging better.
+At ambient temperatures, fluorescent microscopy may be affected by photo-bleaching for certain specific experiments.
+However, this drawback is reduced at low temperatures.
+The number of photons emitted by fluorescent molecules can also increase, and the signal to noise ratio of fluorescence imaging can improve.

-Moreover, the ability to quickly and reversibly heat cells helps the study of the cell cytoskeleton, which plays an essential role in several cellular processes, because its dynamic microtubule responds to temperature changes in the range of 2-50°C caused by Peltier elements.
-Read more
+Moreover, the ability to quickly and reversibly heat cells is useful in the study of the cell cytoskeleton, which plays an essential role in several cellular processes, because its dynamic microtubule responds to temperature changes in the range of 2-50°C induced by Peltier elements.

 - Droplet Production